KO112/KO/README.md

 - Make DLL specifically for activating/moving
 - Add end bracket at next comma
   - Extend to quotes & other characters as well
   - Use general function, parameterize later
+- Pop-up to select column names
+  - Maybe full preview popup, (semi) random sampling of rows?

 Data Dictionary:
 - Make class for single column summary, and a list of them(?)